PeepaPeepo/Obsidian/For Filing/Reaction Mechanisms.md

 # Nucleophilic Attack

 A [[Nucleophilic Attacks]] is when a source of a negative charge attacks a positive charge and form a bond. [[Nucleophiles]] are can be anions, or double/triple bonds.
-Examples would include taking two electrons, either a lone pair or bonded pair from a pi bond, then linking them to a [[Electrophile]].
+Examples would include taking two electrons, either a lone pair or bonded pair from a pi bond, then linking them to a [[Electrophiles]].

 Nucleophiles do not exclusively attack visible positive partial charges, they can attack atoms that uneven sharing of electrons.